 This artwork was created as a T-shirt design for the Solitude River Trips company in Idaho.
 I worked with one of the company owners to create illustrations that would surround their logo.

 I created the artwork first and then placed it in the composition and sent multiple color options as requested by the client.
 I cannot wait to see the T-shirt printed!

 San Francisco Orchid Society

 I was asked by the Society to create a line of orchid themed cards to be sold as sets at their annual Pacific Orchid Exposition!

 I made four original watercolor pieces which were then used to make the sets.
 These sets are also available for sale through my website!

-I was approached by the musician behind Ruby Sparks to create original album artwork for his upcoming release of his album.
+I was approached by the Ruby Sparks band to create original album artwork for his upcoming release.

 The project consists of three separate images for two singles and the EP.
-After receiving a description of the his artistic vision, I put together sketches for each piece.
-After getting the "Okay" I began work on the piece with the quickest turn around time.
-I am currently working on the second piece and have completed sketches for the third as well.
+After receiving a description of his artistic vision, I put together sketches for each piece.
+Once approved, I began work on the piece requiring the quickest turn around time.

 I worked with Dr. Bobby Garcia to create a series of illustrations of gynecological surgical techniques to accompany his thesis project for his residency.

 The illustrations depict various surgical techniques for labiaplasty and hymen reconstruction.
 After studying the materials Dr. Garcia sent me to understand the techniques, I first completed sketches.
 Once the sketches were approved for accuracy by Dr. Garcia I continued on to the final artwork done in pen and ink and then worked with Dr. Garcia to create the final plates to be used in his thesis which he hopes to have published!